javascript-tutorial/en.javascript.info/5-network/03-fetch-progress/article.md

 Please note: there's currently no way for `fetch` to track *upload* progress.
 For that purpose, please use [XMLHttpRequest](info:xmlhttprequest), we'll cover it later.

 To track download progress, we can use `response.body` property.
-It's a "readable stream" -- a special object that provides body chunk-by-chunk, as it comes.
+It's  `ReadableStream` -- a special object that provides body chunk-by-chunk, as it comes.
+Readable streams are described in the [Streams API](https://streams.spec.whatwg.org/#rs-class) specification.

 Unlike `response.text()`, `response.json()` and other methods, `response.body` gives full control over the reading process, and we can count how much is consumed at any moment.